How to respond to negative and positive app reviews

 How to start

-Strategy 3: Only reply to negative reviews
+Strategy 3: Reply to reviews with changed ratings

 When to use it

-Use this method if an app has many negative reviews (1–3*), more than 10–15%
+Start when your app has lots of negative reviews (1–3*), more than 10–15%.

 How to start

-- Tag the negative reviews and use the semantic analysis to define what the users complain about most often.
+- Tag the negative reviews and use semantic analysis to define what the users complain about most often.
 Make tags with the most common issues, such as “registration bug” or “update bug”.
 It will help if you can find a similar template and reply in time.

 - Use response templates.
 This will take less time to reply to negative reviews asking users for more details or reassuring them that update bugs will be fixed.
 Prepare two or three templates for each tag with issuers, and reply within a couple of seconds.